What is Microsoft Stream?

 How does video storage work for Microsoft Stream?

 Microsoft Stream stores videos and metadata in its own service built on top of Azure.
 As such, it has its own storage quota for videos uploaded.
 Only the original videos uploaded count against the quota -- transcoded copies for adaptive streaming don't count against your quota.
 See Licensing overview for more information on storage.

 What is the Microsoft 365 Compliance Category for Microsoft Stream?

-As of May 2019, Microsoft Stream is classified as a tier D service within the Office 365 Compliance Framework.
+As of May 2019, Microsoft Stream is classified as a tier D service within the Microsoft 365 Compliance Framework.
 Tier D means Stream meets compliance commitments around standards like: FERPA, ISO, EUMC, HIIPAA, SOC 1/2, FedRAMP, HITRUST, and others.

-Learn more from the Office 365 Compliance framework documentation and see the specfic certifications and standards that are in each tier:
+Learn more from the Microsoft 365 Compliance framework documentation and see the specific certifications and standards that are in each tier: